-Word or Phrase Legal definition (this is how this word or phrase must be interpreted in the IDTA) When the IDTA refers to Processing by the Importer, this includes where a third party Sub-Processor of the Importer is Processing on the Importer's behalf.
-Processor As defined in the UK GDPR.
-Purpose The 'Purpose' set out in Table 2: Transfer Details, including any purposes which are not incompatible with the purposes stated or referred to.
+Word or Phrase Legal definition (this is how this word or phrase must be interpreted in the IDTA) Purpose The 'Purpose' set out in Table 2: Transfer Details, including any purposes which are not incompatible with the purposes stated or referred to.
 Relevant Data Subject A Data Subject of the Transferred Data.
 Restricted Transfer A transfer which is covered by Chapter V of the UK GDPR Review Dates The review dates or period for the Security Requirements set out in Table 2: Transfer Details, and any review dates set out in any revised Approved IDTA.
 Significant Harmful Impact As defined in Section 26.2 as where there is more than a minimal risk of the breach causing (directly or indirectly) significant harm to any Relevant Data Subject or the other Party.
 Special Category Data As described in the UK GDPR, together with criminal conviction or criminal offence data.
 Start Date As set out in Table 1: Parties and signature.
 Sub-Processor A Processor appointed by another Processor to Process Personal Data on its behalf.
 This includes Sub-Processors of any level, for example a Sub-Sub- Processor.
 Tables The Tables set out in Part one of this IDTA.
 Term As set out in Table 2: Transfer Details.
+Third Party Controller The Controller of the Transferred Data where the Exporter is a Processor or Sub-Processor If there is not a Third Party Controller this can be disregarded.
+Transfer Risk Assessment or TRA A risk assessment in so far as it is required by UK Data Protection Laws to demonstrate that the IDTA provides the Appropriate Safeguards